QuantEcon/lecture-python.myst/lectures/svd_intro.md

-By virtue of least-squares projection theory discussed here <https://python-advanced.quantecon.org/orth_proj.html>, we can represent $X$ as the sum of the projection $\check X$ of $X$ on $\Phi$  plus a matrix of errors.
+By virtue of least-squares projection theory discussed in  this quantecon lecture e <https://python-advanced.quantecon.org/orth_proj.html>, we can represent $X$ as the sum of the projection $\check X$ of $X$ on $\Phi$  plus a matrix of errors.

 To verify this, note that the least squares projection $\check X$ is related to $X$ by